-Suicide bomber kills more than 40 in Yemen
+Suicide bomber kills more than 50 in Yemen, ISIS claims responsibility

 The suicide bomber attacked Al Solban military base as soldiers were lining up to receive their salaries.
 The officials told CNN the attacker was able to enter the base dressed as a soldier.

-On December 10, at least 48 soldiers were killed in an ISIS attack on the same camp, targeting soldiers queuing up to get their salaries, according to the official news agency Saba.
+On December 10, at least 48 soldiers were killed in an ISIS attack on the same camp, also targeting soldiers queuing up to get their salaries, according to the official news agency Saba.

 Aden is the de-facto capital of the UN-recognized and Saudi-backed government of Yemen.
 The actual capital, Sanaa, has been under the control of Houthi rebels since last year.